JetBrains/teamcity-documentation/topics/configuring-general-settings.md

 <td>

 A unique [ID](identifier.md) of the configuration across all build configurations and templates in the system automatically generated from the build configuration name, but can also be set manually.
-Make sure you give a globally unique id to the build configuration and prefix it with the project id.
+Make sure you give a globally unique id to the build configuration and prefix it with the project ID.
-After a build configuration is created, its ID can be changed and it is highly recommended to make corresponding changes to the bookmarked links to the web UI and calls to [REST API](rest-api.md) using the ID.
+After a build configuration is created, its ID can be changed, and it is highly recommended to make corresponding changes to the bookmarked links to the web UI and calls to [REST API](rest-api.md) using the ID.

 </td></tr><tr>